Investin-pro/Investin_docs/docs/token.md

 ## IVN allocation and sales

-A total supply of 9,000,000 IVN tokens are minted with no further minting planned in line with the current tokeneconomics structure.
-This can be changed with governance takeover as the future of decentralized protocols evolve.
+A total supply of 9,000,000 IVN tokens are minted with no further minting possible as the contract has no minting functionality.

 ![Placeholder](assets/ivnbsc3.svg){: align=center }